 Furthermore, if one or more of your Cassandra team members leaves for any reason, you run a very serious risk of having little or no in-house capabilities to deal with any failures that may occur.
 And, as we have already indicated, the current demand for Cassandra experts far exceeds the supply, making it nearly impossible to find quality Cassandra resources quickly.

 While this third consideration is the hardest to quantify, it is perhaps the most important consideration as it is difficult to determine the impact on your business, until something bad happens.

 The chart below compares the cost, timeline, and overall risk considerations between deploying in-house, and outsourcing to an expert Cassandra Managed Services Provider.

 |Cost||$400,000 to $500,000 minimum per year||Less than $100,000 per year||An 80% cost savings|

 |Timeline||Min of 4-6 months to be on production environment||Typically 2-3 weeks to be on production environment||Order of magnitude difference|

 |Overall Risk||Risk of failure if one or more staff leaves||Minimal to no risk as 80% or more of technical staff are Cassandra experts||Not easy to quantify risk but significant to unacceptable for most mission critical applications|

-Please contact us today to discuss various options you can consider to get your mission critical applications on Cassandra in the clouds quickly and securely so you can focus on your core applications.
+Please contact us today to discuss various options you can consider on our managed platform to get your mission critical applications on Cassandra in the clouds quickly and securely so you can focus on your core applications.